-Untold stories recounting the glories of Ancient Greece contain the name Pausanias, who lived in the second century AD.
-But few people appreciate the man behind these ancient chronicles, focusing instead on the subjects he portrayed in his works.
+Untold stories recounting the glories of ancient Greece contain the name Pausanias, who lived in the second century AD.
+However, few people appreciate the man behind these ancient chronicles, focusing instead on the subjects he portrayed in his works.

 In Egypt, he had seen the pyramids.
-While at the temple of Ammon at Siwah, he had been shown the hymn once sent to that shrine by Pindar.
+While at the temple of Ammon at Siwah, he was shown the hymn once sent to that shrine by Pindar.
 In Macedonia, he appears to have seen the tomb said to be that of Orpheus in Libethra (modern Leivithra).

 Crossing over to Italy, he visited some of the cities of Campania, as well as Rome.
 He is one of the first known to write of seeing the ruins of Troy, Alexandria Troas, and Mycenae.